May 2024 Monthly Forecast

 • Yemen

-In April, the Security Council is expected to hold a briefing, followed by closed consultations, on Yemen.
+In May, the Security Council will hold its monthly meeting on Yemen.
 UN Special Envoy Hans Grundberg and a representative of OCHA are expected to brief.
-There may also be a civil society briefer.
-The head of the UN Mission to Support the Hodeidah Agreement (UNMHA), Major General Michael Beary, is expected to brief during consultations.
+Head of the UN Mission to Support the Hodeidah Agreement (UNMHA) Major General Michael Beary will brief in consultations.
 Read more

 • Libya